Satyendra230903/Stock-predictor/README.md

 # Stock-predictor
-To forecast stock predictions of a famous companies
+To forecast stock predictions of a few famous companies